gwu-libraries/scholarspace-hyrax/README.md

 ### Solr
 - The Solr container is configured to run a script on startup that checks for the existence of a named Solr core (provided as an environment variable).
+- This image uses a base image that is one point release ahead of the version of Solr deployed in production (6.4.2 vs. 6.4.1).
+This is done to leverage an organization of the 6.4.2 package that makes it more straightforward to implement the custom Hyrax schema.
 - If the core does not exist, it will be created, and the ScholarSpace schema will be applied.
 - To use an existing core (migration), do the following (before starting the container):
   - Place a copy of the parent core directory (i.e., scholarspace) in `/var/solr/data` on the Docker host.
   - Grant ownership to the container's Solr user:  `chown -R 8983:8983 var/solr/data` **TO DO: test with core from production**

-### Rails app
+### Rails/Hyrax app
 - The image is built from the official Phusion/Passenger [image](https://github.com/phusion/passenger-docker/tree/rel-2.5.0).
 - ScholarSpace dependencies are installed at build time.
 - The version of Ruby is 2.7.3 (to match production).
 - Instead of Apache, the image uses Nginx with Passenger (since that was preconfigured).
-- Files like `config/initializers/hyrax.rb` have been refactored to use environment variables where possible in order to minimize manual configuration.
+- Files like `config/initializers/hyrax.rb` have been refactored to use environment variables where possible in order to minimize manual configuration. **When loading code from outside the container, these files will be overwritten by default.**
 - When the container starts, it runs the Passenger/Nginx process in the foreground (by default).
 To acces the container (e.g., in order to use the Rails console), run `docker exec --user scholarspace [container-name] bash -l`.
 (Setting the `scholarspace` user and running `bash -l` are necessary to ensure that the RVM paths load correctly.)

+### Sidekiq
+- This container uses the same image as the Hyrax app, but instead of running Nginx, it runs the Sidekiq gem.

 ## Running with docker-compose